-This class provides students with an opportunity to explore a wide variety of welding processes, as well as the knowledge, skills, safety and professional behaviors necessary for competent performance as a welder or welding technician.
-Students in this program will learn the basic science about metal and the many different ways weld, cut, solder or braze metals together, including: shielded metal arc, gas metal arc, gas tungsten arc welding; thermal cutting and weld inspection.
+This program provides students with an opportunity to explore a wide variety of welding processes, as well as the knowledge, skills, safety, and professional behaviors necessary for competent performance as a welder or welding technician.
+Students in this program will learn the basic science about metal and the many different ways to weld, cut, solder, or braze metals together, including: shielded metal arc, gas metal arc, gas tungsten arc welding, thermal cutting, and weld inspection.
 Safety and welding code and procedures for a variety of industrial applications will be emphasized.
-Students are able to earn Jackson College credit as part of this class.
+Students are able to earn Jackson College credit as part of this program.

 To Be Successful

 Success students are typically creative, enjoy working with their hands, are problem solvers, and have math, science, and reading skills.
 Welders generally are detail-orientated, have a steady hand, and excellent hand-eye coordination, good physical stamina and strength, and are able to read, understand, and interpret two- and three-dimensional diagrams.

 Program Success Indicators

 - Add, subtract, multiply, and divide whole numbers